 History: Founded in the summer of 2011 by the philosopher A.C.
-Grayling with the participation and advice of some of the world’s top academics, New College of the Humanities is an independent university-level college.
+Grayling with the participation and advice of some of the world’s top academics, New College of the Humanities is a private undergraduate college.

-Address: Situated in central London’s effervescent student centre, Bloomsbury.
+Address: Situated in central London’s effervescent student centre, Bloomsbury, in Bedford Square.

-Ambience: Within easy access of the University of London Union and the exceptional library in Senate House, and just a short walk from many of London’s highlights including Covent Garden, West End Theatre, the British Museum, Regents Park and a huge variety of galleries, shops, cafes, bars and restaurants.
+Ambience: Within 200m of the the exceptional library in Senate House and the British Museum, and just a short walk from the University of London Union and many of London’s highlights including Covent Garden, West End Theatre, Regents Park and a huge variety of galleries, shops, cafes, bars and restaurants.

 Easy to get into?
 NCH is independent of UCAS which means students can apply there in addition to their usual five choices.
 All six courses typically require three As at A level or 36 points, including bonus points, at International Baccalaureate, though each application is considered individually and admissions tutors look beyond grades using written work samples, references and interviews to assess whether a student has the potential to flourish at the college.

 Glittering alumni: As New College of the Humanities welcomed its first intake in September 2012, its glittering alumni are in the making.

 The magicians using online collaboration to push boundaries

 Jennifer Lawrence attacks mass media again over body image

 Kim Jong-un's nephew 'under police protection' at his exclusive university in France